 Step 5: Run FRAMBuilder

-Now that tags the FRAM-CAS database has been successfully loaded with the CWT data needed for running the BP calibration, we have just a few additional (albeit very important) steps to (1) complete the RMIS to FRAM fishery mapping work, (2) process the selected tags/broods for the selected stocks so they correspond to a single ‘super code’, and (3) format and write calibration input files to the FRAM-CAS database.
+Now that the FRAM-CAS database has been successfully loaded with the CWT data needed for running the BP calibration, we have just a few additional (albeit very important) steps to (1) complete the RMIS to FRAM fishery mapping work, (2) process the selected tags/broods for the selected stocks so they correspond to a single ‘super code’, and (3) format and write calibration input files to the FRAM-CAS database.
 This section covers the rationale and sequence of steps underlying this process.

 Mapping/adjustment rules